-The study "Study 2" shall be coordinated and integrated with the other study referred to above, here called "Study 1," and shall not duplicate the work of Study 1.
-Study 1 will focus on strategies to reduce transportation-related fossil fuel demand and emissions and will be led by researchers at the University of California Institute of Transportation Studies ("ITS Team").
+This study "Study 1" shall be coordinated and integrated with the other study referred to above, here called "Study 2," and shall not duplicate the work of Study 2.
+Study 2 will focus on strategies to manage the decline in transportation-related fossil fuel supply and will be led by researchers at the University of California, Santa Barbara ("UCSB Team").

-The two studies will coordinate the development of potential transportation-related GHG emissions trajectories in California and will develop a common set of scenarios that reduce transportation-related fossil fuel demand, and, in parallel, manage the decline in transportation-related fossil fuel supply.
+The two studies will coordinate the development of potential transportation-related GHG emissions trajectories in California and will develop a scenario that reduces transportation-related fossil fuel demand, and, in parallel, manage the decline in transportation-related fossil fuel supply.